p-argento/uni/GEO/Geospatial Analytics Lectures.md

 # 2. Fundamental Concepts

 Concepts
-1. Geographic Coordinate System (GIS)
+1. Geographic Coordinate System (GCS)
-	1.
+	1. reference system for locating points on the Earth's surface
 2. Vector Data Model
-	1.
+	1. representation of spatial features in GIS
+3. Trajectory
+	1. sequence of points that describe an individual movements
+4. Spatial Tessellation
+	1. division of space into non-overlapping tiles
+5. Flows
+	1. movements of groups of people between places